mgschwan/VRWorkout/README.md

 A virtual reality music workout game built with [Godot Engine](https://godotengine.org/)

 The game sould be a physically engaging VR experience that is somewhat comparable to a short calisthenics workout (or a long one if you play for extended periods).
-Compared to other music games like Beat Saber and Box VR there are more muscle groups activated due to the changes between standing, squatting, pushups and crunches.
+Compared to other music games like Beat Saber and Box VR there should be more muscle groups activated due to the changes between standing, squatting, pushups and crunches.

+But as with all games it is up to the player to actually work out and not cheat it's way through the movements.
+The only opponent in this game is the players body itself, if you really engage in it you will feel the exertion it brings with it.

 Positions: